opensearch-project/opensearch-php/USER_GUIDE.md

 $client = (new \OpenSearch\ClientBuilder())
     ->setHosts(['https://localhost:9200'])
     ->setBasicAuthentication('admin', 'admin') // For testing only.
 Don't store credentials in code.
+    // or, if using AWS SigV4 authentication:
+    ->setSigV4Region('us-east-2')
+    ->setSigV4CredentialProvider(true)
     ->setSSLVerification(false) // For testing only.
 Use certificate for validation ->build();